A Study Evaluating Brexucabtagene Autoleucel (KTE-X19) in Adult Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia (ZUMA-3)

 - Donor lymphocyte infusion (DLI) within 28 days prior to enrollment

-- Any drug used for GVHD within 4 weeks prior to enrollment
+- Any drug used for graft-versus-host disease (GVHD) within 4 weeks prior to enrollment

 - At least 3 half-lives must have elapsed from any prior systemic inhibitory/stimulatory immune checkpoint molecule therapy prior to enrollment